Raspberries and Kohlrabi

 Banana bread batter in a metal bread pan.

-Check this blog post out to learn the best way to tell when banana bread is fully cooked.
+Check out this blog post to learn how to tell when banana bread is fully cooked.

-Sourdough chocolate banana bread batter in a loaf pan.
+Chocolate sourdough banana bread batter topped with chocolate chip is a metal loaf pan.

-Once your batter is mixed, pour the batter into a freezer-safe pan.
+Step 1: Once the batter is mixed, pour the batter into a greased freezer-safe pan.

 Cover the pan with a layer of plastic wrap and then a layer of aluminum foil.
-Make sure to label it with the date and any other important information, such as the recipe name or baking instructions.
+Label it with the date and any other important information, such as the recipe name or baking instructions.

 Banana bread in a metal bread pan on a wire cooling rack.